Thorium-based nuclear power: India

-The 500 MWe Prototype Fast Breeder Reactor (PFBR) was initially planned to be completed in September 2010, but experienced several delays.
-It is scheduled to be put into service in December 2024.
-Despite these delays, India's commitment to long-term nuclear energy production is underscored by the approval in 2015 of ten new sites for reactors of unspecified types, though procurement of primary fissile material—preferably plutonium—may be problematic due to India's low uranium reserves and capacity for production.

 KAMINI (Kalpakkam Mini reactor), is India's only thorium-based experimental reactor.
 It produces 30 kW of thermal energy at full power.
 KAMINI is cooled and moderated by light water, and fuelled with uranium-233 metal produced by the thorium fuel cycle harnessed by the neighbouring FBTR reactor.

+Prototype Fast Breeder Reactor

+The 500 MWe Prototype Fast Breeder Reactor (PFBR), a commercial prototype of the FBR-600 fast reactor, was initially planned to be completed in September 2010, but experienced several delays.
+It reached criticality, producing more energy than it consumed, on 6th April 2026.